 - Physical therapy.
 Exercise is a critical component of home care, particularly during the first few weeks after surgery.
 Once you are discharged home, you should continue to do your home exercise program twice per day as instructed by your physical therapist.
-This will help to restore movement and strengthen your knee.
-You can keep track of your exercises on the Postoperative Exercise Log (see page 40). - Prescriptions.
+This will help to restore movement and strengthen your hip.
+You can keep track of your exercises on the Postoperative Exercise Log (see pages 42-43). - Prescriptions.
 Consider having your prescriptions filled at one of our on-site pharmacies before you leave.
 If you want to have your prescriptions filled at the pharmacy you use frequently, you should call and ask them before you are discharged to see if they carry your medications to ensure you have the medications you need. - Sexual activity.
 Your surgeon can tell you when it is safe to have sex.
 Most important is that you are comfortable and able to position your operative leg safely.

 • Swelling management.
 Elevation and cold therapy are important to help control pain and swelling.
 Elevate your leg above your heart using pillows.
-Pillow should not be under knee, keep your knee straight.
-Cold therapy may include ice packs, gel packs or cold machine (see page 37).
+Cold therapy may include ice packs, gel packs or cold machine (see page 39).